aerocyber/osmata-spec/README.md

 {
     "Header": {
       "Omio Version": "2.0",
-      "Restricted": "true if omio is password protected: <bool>", "Password Hash": "Empty if omio is not password protected: <string>", "Extra Data": "Extra data to be added: <dict>" },
+      "Extra Data": "Extra data to be added: <dict>" },
     "Data": "JSON string of following format: <string> (see note)",